Joint Law Enforcement Center

 Q: Who owns the Fremont Business Park?

-A: Most of the Fremont Business Park is owned by the City; however, where the Joint Law Enforcement Center is proposed to be built, Dodge County and the City jointly own the parcel.
-At the December 11, 2018 City Council meeting, City Council unanimously approved the sale of half of Outlot A to Dodge County and executed an interlocal agreement which states,
+A: Most of the Fremont Business Park is owned by the City; however, where the Joint Law Enforcement Center is proposed to be built, Dodge County and the City jointly own the 12-acre parcel.
+At the December 11, 2018, City Council meeting, City Council unanimously approved the sale of a one-half interest in Outlot A to Dodge County and executed an interlocal agreement which states,

 ‘...it is in the best interest of the County of Dodge, Nebraska (hereinafter referred to as “Dodge County”) and the public safety of the citizens of Dodge County to participate in the planning of a joint public service center (hereinafter referred to as “Joint Public Service Center” with the City of Fremont, Nebraska (hereinafter referred to as the “City”); and….

-Q: Would this replace the current police building now, on Military and Park?
-What would the City do with that building?
+Q: Would this replace the current police building now, at Military and Park, and the current Sheriff’s Office at 4th and Broad?

 Q: Why was this location chosen?
-Should the Center be centrally located?
+Should the Law Enforcement Center be centrally located?

-A: A portion of the Fremont Business Park, Outlot A, located at 29th and Lincoln Street was chosen for the Joint Law Enforcement Center for several reasons:
+A: A portion of the Fremont Business Park, Outlot A (12 acres), located at 29th Street and Lincoln Avenue, was chosen for the Joint Law Enforcement Center for several reasons:

-- The property was already owned by the City of Fremont, utilizing this location would prevent the additional cost of purchasing an alternate site.
+- The property was already owned by the City of Fremont; utilizing this location prevents the additional cost of purchasing land at an alternate site.

-- The practice of providing law enforcement services does not require a department to be centrally located.
+- The practice of providing law enforcement services does not require a department (Sheriff or Police) to be centrally located.
 Law enforcement officers are patrolling the City and County the majority of their shift.
-They respond to calls from wherever they are at that moment.
+They respond to calls from wherever they are at that moment and not from the Joint Law Enforcement Center.

 - The site allows for future expansion.